 Booking & Bursaries

-Booking is currently closed, but when tickets are live again you can find a link here.
 This course is fully inclusive - the cost includes all meals, accommodation, and tuition.
-The standard ticket price is £350 and a bursary place is £50.
+The standard ticket price is £260 with a deposit of £50 and a bursary place is £50.